rails/rails/guides/source/association_basics.md

 end
 ```

+This setup allows a `supplier` to directly access its `account_history` through its `account`.

 ![has_one :through Association Diagram](images/association_basics/has_one_through.png)

-The corresponding migration might look like this:
+The corresponding migration to set up these associations might look like this:

 ```ruby
 class CreateAccountHistories < ActiveRecord::Migration[7.2]